MichaelCurrin/image-to-pdf-py/README.md

-# Combine IMG as PDF
+# IMG to PDF
-> Convert one or more image files into a single PDF using a lightweight Python script.
+> Convert one or more image files into a single PDF - a light Python package

 ## Sample